Color Blind Test

 There are a variety of color blind tests available.
 Some may even be found online for self-evaluation.
 The most common is the Ishihara Color Test.

-The Ishihara test is a color perception test for red-green color deficiencies.
+The Ishihara test is a color perception test for red green colorblind.
 It consists of a series of Ishihara plates with numbers and/or forms of colored circles or dots.
 They are of different color than the background that is also a collection of circle or dots in different colors and sizes.

 Those with normal color vision can see the numbers or forms, but those with red-green color blindness may have difficulty or might not see the numbers or forms at all.